mariya/musicproduction/_posts/2014-02-05-pickup-connections.markdown

               </section>
               <section class="tips">
                 <h5>Tips</h5>
-                <p class="pro">Now you can <strong>monitor</strong> your playing in real-time.
+                <p class="pro"><span class="pro">☺</span>With this method, you can <strong>monitor</strong> your playing in real-time.
                 </p>
-                <p class="pro">The sound of the amplifier is part of the recording, adding a "live" feeling.
+                <p class="pro"><span class="pro">☺</span>The sound of the amplifier is part of the recording, adding a "live" feeling.
 Rock on!
                 </p>
-                <p class="warning">Recording with a microphone will also record the sounds around you.
-In addition to noise and <strong>feedback</strong> - the speakers echoing back at you - remember that your room has its own “sound”.
+                <p class="warning"><span class="warning">⚠</span>Recording with a microphone will also record the sounds around you.
+In addition to noise and <strong>feedback</strong> - the speakers echoing back at you - remember that your room has its own "sound".
 So if you’re recording at in a less-than-ideal home studio, this may not be the method for you.
                 </p>
               </section>
             </div>